GO WEST FILM FESTIVAL BOARD OF DIRECTORS

 Stephen Story, Treasurer

 Steve grew up in southwest Colorado during the height of the great cowboy movie era and every week went to the Saturday matinee with its cowboy movie and weekly serial.
-He and his wife moved to Greeley to attend UNC and decided to stay and raise a family here.
+He and his wife moved to Greeley to attend the University of Northern Colorado and decided to stay and raise a family.
 Steve was the controller for a commercial cattle feedlot for 20 years and then an accountant.
-Volunteering several years with GWFF combined two of his favorite pastimes – westerns and helping.
+Volunteering several years with the Go West Film Festival combined two of his favorite pastimes – westerns and helping.
 Steve joined the Board in August 2019.

-Growing up in the mountains of Kentucky inspired a longing in Thelma that never went away during many years in Florida.
+Growing up in the mountains of Kentucky inspired a longing in Thelma that was hardly diminished by living in the flatlands of Florida for many years.
 Her love of mountains inspired her to climb the tallest peaks in most of the western states.
-She moved to Colorado to get her doctorate in psychology.
-She and Ron enjoy discussing films and being a part of the group who created the Film Festival.
-They look forward to sharing western films each fall with their many friends and acquaintances.
+Thelma moved to Colorado to earn her doctorate in psychology.
+She and husband Ron enjoy discussing films and being a part of the group of cinematic pioneers who created the Go West Film Festival.
+Thelma and Ron look forward to sharing western films each fall with their many friends and acquaintances.

 Inspired by fond childhood memories of first seeingThe Good the Bad and the Ugly from the back seat of her parents’ Thunderbird at a Denver drive-in the late1960s to watching TV westerns and movies with her grandparents, Khris co-founded the Go West